Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

 At HealthPartners and Park Nicollet, we approach treatment by understanding the impact it has both physically and mentally.
 We offer you the latest in advanced treatment and integrative therapies.

 Our board-certified oncologists work closely with gynecologists, nurses and other specialists who are experts in treating every type of uterine cancer.
-With state-of-the-art cancer centers and clinics throughout the Twin Cities, advanced cancer treatment is always close to home.
+With technologically advanced cancer centers and clinics throughout Minnesota and western Wisconsin, advanced cancer treatment is always close to home.

 Uterine cancer is a type of cancer that affects the lining of the uterus.
 It occurs when cancer cells in the uterus start to grow out of control and crowd out healthy cells.